-From economic point of view the project is acceptable for investment if the calculated net present value is positive.
-If the net present value of the project is negative that it is rejected as unacceptable for investment.
-The criteria for acceptability of the investment are presented in Tab.
-5.3.
+From economic pint of view the project is acceptable for investment if the calculated net present value is positive.
+If the net present value is negative, then it is rejected as unacceptable investment.
+The criteria for acceptability of the project investments are presented in tab.
+5.3

-lf So Then NPV > 0 Investment will increase the income of the household Project can be accepted NPV < 0 Investment will decrease the income of the household Project should be rejected NPV = 0 Investment will not either increase nor decrease the income of the household Decision cannot be reached based on this factor.
+If So Then NPV > 0 Investment will increase the income of the household Project can be accepted NPV < 0 Investment will decrease the income of the household Project should be rejected NPV = 0 Investment will not either increase nor decrease the income of the household Decision cannot be reached based on this factor.
 Other factors should be taken into account and additional analyses performed.